vj1200kumar/fluidB/README.md

 ## Searching

-fluentbase has support to search for objects and points that are within or intersects other objects.
+fluidb has support to search for objects and points that are within or intersects other objects.
 All object types can be searched including Polygons, MultiPolygons, GeometryCollections, etc.

 <img src="/img/search-within.png" width="200" height="200" border="0" alt="Search Within" align="left">